-If the total nominal value of production (in equation 7) of an industry are higher than its nominal costs (in equation 8), the industry will have a positive mixed income and gross operating surplus (or profits), which is represented in the last row of the value-added block.
+This concludes the nominal costs within each industry.
+If the total nominal sales (in equation 7) of an industry are higher than its nominal costs (in equation 8), the industry will have a positive mixed income and gross operating surplus (or profits), which is represented in the last row of the value-added block.
 This identity can be represented as follows:

-$$PROFIT_t^n = PROD{dom,t}^n - COST{dom,t}^n$$ (equation 15)
+$$PROFIT_t^n = SALE{dom,t}^n - COST{dom,t}^n$$ (equation 15)

 where $PROFIT_t^n$ in equation 15 represents the profit (gross operating surplus and mixed income) of industry n.
-For example, the gross operating surplus and mixed income for the agricultural industry is 21.5 billion DKK in 2019 (see Table 2), which is equivalent to the difference between total production measured as the sum of the first row and the total costs measured by the sum of the first column (excluding the gross operating surplus and mixed income itself).
+For example, the gross operating surplus and mixed income for the agricultural industry is 21.5 billion DKK in 2019 (see Table 2), which is equivalent to the difference between total sales measured as the sum of the first row and the total costs measured by the sum of the first column (excluding the gross operating surplus and mixed income itself).

-The calculations of profits as a residual ensures that we have a full account of production in the IO framework where total output of a given industry n equal its total outlays (e.g., total output and outlays for agriculture sector are 77.232).
+The calculations of profits as a residual ensures that we have a full account of production in the IO framework where total sales of a given industry n equal its total outlays (e.g., total sales and outlays for agriculture sector are 77.232).